uniwebcms/framework/docs/content-creators-guide.md

 2. **Be consistent across sections** - Use similar patterns for similar content
 3. **Think in terms of content, not presentation** - Focus on what you're saying, not exactly how it will look
 4. **Use the appropriate component** - Different components are designed for different content types
-5. **Preview changes frequently** - Use the preview functionality to see how your content renders
+5. **Preview changes frequently** - Use the development server to see how your content renders
 6. **Leverage presets** - Use component presets for professionally designed layouts
 7. **Use the CLI for complex operations** - The CLI helps maintain consistency, especially for translations